 During periods when outgo temporarily exceeds income, trust fund assets are used to meet the shortfall.
 In the event of recurring shortfalls, the trust funds can allow time for legislation to be enacted to restore balance to the program.
-The assets of the trust funds are invested in U.S. Government securities bearing rates of interest similar to those for longterm securities issued to the general public.
+The assets of the trust funds are invested in U.S. Government securities bearing rates of interest similar to those for long-term securities issued to the general public.

-Recent Results
+2. Recent Results

 During 1987, about 128 million workers made contributions to the OASDI program.
-At the end of September 1987, 38.1 million persons were receiving monthly OASDI benefit payments.
+At the end of September 1987, 38.1 million persons were receiving monthly benefits under the OASDI program.
 Administrative expenses represented about 1.1 percent of benefit payments in fiscal year 1987.